-- 1. Machine swage the cables at the leading or high-end anchor and attach to the anchor bracket. - 2.
+- 1. Attach the safety check ropes and machine swage the cables at the leading or high-end anchor and attach to the anchor bracket. - 2.
 Pull the slack out of the wire ropes towards the 1st tension bay location.
 This can be achieved by hand or by using a sling equipped with a lever claw clamp. - 3.
 At the 1st tension bay location clamp the wire rope cable to a post.
 Repeat process for each cable, clamping each cable to a different post. - 4.
 Cut the cables on the un-tensioned side of clamps and machine swage fittings.
 Assemble the tension fittings. - 5.
 Relocate to the 2nd tension bay and repeat the above process.
 Continue until all the tension bays are completed.

-- 6. Once the slack has been removed from the fence, swage the end fittings and attach to the trailing or low-end anchor. - 7.
+- 6. Once the slack has been removed from the fence, attach the check ropes, swage the end fittings and attach to the trailing or low-end anchor. - 7.
 Once the cables are attached at the anchor bracket, relocate to the centre tension bay. - 8.
 Attach the tensioning rig and tension in accordance with Table 4 from the bottom up. - 9.
 Relocate from the centre bay outwards repeating the tension process. - 10.
 Once complete, relocate to the centre bay and repeat tensioning in this bay only.

-Note: Upon completion, the tension bays shall not be more than 90% (40mm gap) of their full extent so as to allow for further adjustment.
+Note: Upon completion of the installation the various tension bays shall not be more than 90% of their full extent so as to allow for further adjustment.